corrados/edrumulus/README.md

 - (12/18/2020) I have ported the Octave peak detection code to the ESP32 developer board (no positional sensing yet) and connected it via my PC and Hairless MIDI to my Roland TD-20 module so that the snare sound was coming out of the TD-20.
+This time I could test the performance in real-time.
 The parameters were not yet optimized but still, the results were very promising.
 Without positional sensing, the ESP32 runs at about 56 kHz sampling rate when calculating the peak detection algorithm on one pad.
 Since I only need 8 kHz sampling rate (maybe even 4 kHz is sufficient), we have a lot of headroom for the positional sensing algorithm or to add rim shot support and support multiple pads.

 - (12/13/2020) I am very pleased about the current algorithm performance.
 The algorithm is not yet fine-tuned but already performs pretty well.
 I have created a short Youtube video of the algorithm (Git commit c83743e) to show